microsoft/WhatTheHack/999-SQLModernization/Student/Challenges/Challenge01/Challenge01.md

 1. Both WWI OLTP and data warehouse databases are to be migrated; they do not need to be on the same server
 1. Wide World Importers would prefer to take advantage of PaaS services if possible
 1. Database migration for the OLTP database must be done online with minimum downtime
-    1. For the purposes of this challenge, use the WWI Order Insert Solution (Windows Application) to simulate load on the on-premises database during migration
+    1. For the purposes of this challenge, use the WWI Order Insert Solution (Windows Application) to simulate load on the on-premises database during migration/assessment
 1. Database migration for the data warehouse can be done offline
 1. SSIS package as part of the WWI DW ETL is a *bonus challenge* and not required

 ## Success Criteria

 1. Successfully migrate AdventureWorks meeting the above criteria
+1. Perform a database assessment of Wide World Importers OLTP (using the WWI Order Insert Solution to simulate load); this assessment should provide enough information to make informed choices on deployment
 1. Successfully migrate Wide World Importers to the specifications above; solution must demonstrate online migration

 ## Learning Resources